OfficeDev/msteams-docs.de-DE/msteams-platform/toolkit/visual-studio-overview.md

 ## <a name="install-the-teams-toolkit"></a>Installieren des Teams Toolkits

-Das Microsoft Teams Toolkit für Visual Studio steht im [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=msft-vsteamstoolkit.vsteamstoolkit) oder direkt im Menü **"Erweiterungen"** in Visual Studio zum Download zur Verfügung.
+The Microsoft Teams Toolkit for Visual Studio is available to download from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=msft-vsteamstoolkit.vsteamstoolkit) or directly from the **Extensions** menu within Visual Studio.

 ## <a name="use-the-toolkit"></a>Verwenden des Toolkits